top of page

 LSO CREATE

-LSO Create meets once a month at LSO St. Luke's.
+LSO Create meets at LSO St. Luke's in central London.
+It is the LSO's inclusive ensemble where adults with a wide range of needs can become a part of the LSO family.
 Regular members, newcomers and LSO musicians all combine to make new musical discoveries together.
 Additional sessions are provided through the year to allow for more specialized work, such as using accessible music technology or playing music in a more intimate context for group members with severe disabilities.

 TRUST WITH THE AMSTERDAM STRING QUARTET BIENNALE